-- 1) Total available resource total active storage volume (Blowering & Burrinjuck Dams) at the day of assessment plus any usable flows in transit plus minimum inflows for rest of the year plus Snowy Hydro's assured Required Annual Release (RAR) (including any flex (pre-release) from the prior year), as well as estimated usage to date.
-Snowy Hydro's net Jounama Release for this year (2020-21) is estimated to be about 618 GL (includes montane release). - 2) Rules-based environmental water water required to be set aside under water sharing plans to provide for riverine environments.
-Includes end-of-system flow requirements (currently 191 GL) and environmental water allowances (EWA1 = 0 GL, EWA2 = 50 GL, EWA3 = 0 GL).
+- Total available resource total active storage volume (Blowering & Burrinjuck Dams) at the day of assessment plus any usable flows in transit plus minimum inflows for rest of the year plus Snowy Hydro's assured Required Annual Release (RAR) (including any flex (pre-release) from the prior year), as well as estimated usage to date.
+Snowy Hydro's net Jounama Release for this year (2020-21) is estimated to be about 687 GL (includes montane release). - 2) Rules-based environmental water water required to be set aside under water sharing plans to provide for riverine environments.
+Includes end-of-system flow requirements (currently 178 GL) and environmental water allowances (EWA1 = 0 GL, EWA2 = 43 GL, EWA3 = 0 GL).
 Excludes 'licence-based' environmental water also known as held environmental water (HEW).
-This total volume typically reduces as water is used during the year. - 3) Reserves required primarily under statutory plans, and mainly used for emergency purposes and critical needs.
+This total volume typically reduces as water is used during the year. - Reserves required primarily under statutory plans, and mainly used for emergency purposes and critical needs.
 Includes 25GL per dam as an operational reserve, and Provisional Storage Volumes (PSV1 = nil, PSV2 = nil). - 4) Conveyance entitlement a category of access licence originally issued to Irrigation Corporations to facilitate delivery of water through their channel systems.
 Allocation to this category is prescribed in the water sharing plans and is a function of high and general security allocations.
-Conveyance licences in the Murrumbidgee valley can also carryover 30% of their entitlement. - 5) Losses the best estimate of the volume required to run the river under dry conditions to meet demands for the remainder of the water year.
+Conveyance licences in the Murrumbidgee valley can also carryover 30% of their entitlement.
+Current carryover on conveyance entitlements in the valley is about 5 GL. - 5) Losses the best estimate of the volume required to run the river under dry conditions to meet demands for the remainder of the water year.
 This includes storage evaporation, transmission losses and operational loss.
-This estimate is updated monthly. - 6) IVT account carryover value into 2020-21.
-Does not reflect the current IVT balance. - 2021-2022 high priority needs on 1 July 2021 volume set aside to cover high priority needs on 1 July 2021, for 'Year 2', including potential carryover. - 8) Held environmental water (HEW) licenced water administered by environmental water holders is reported here, with the associated portions of general security allocation and carryover also identified in the above pie chart.
-This reporting of held environmental water is the total credited to accounts (not usage) and is estimated to be 77 GL of GS, 15 GL of HS, 50 GL of conveyance allocation and 80 GL of GS carryover.
+This estimate is updated monthly. - IVT account carryover value into 2020-21.
+Does not reflect the current IVT balance.
+2021-2022 high priority needs on 1 July 2021 volume set aside to cover high priority needs on 1 July 2021, for 'Year 2', including potential carryover.
+Any late season inflows are also included in this volume. - 8) Held environmental water (HEW) licenced water administered by environmental water holders is reported here, with the associated portions of general security allocation and carryover also identified in the above pie chart.
+This reporting of held environmental water is the total credited to accounts (not usage) and is estimated to be 153 GL of GS, 15 GL of HS, 56 GL of conveyance allocation and 80 GL of GS carryover.
 These entitlements are held and/or managed either singly or jointly by various environmental holder groups, including the NSW Office of Environment and Heritage (OEH), The Living Murray (TLM) and the Commonwealth Environmental Water Holder (CEWH).
 Details on e-water holdings can be found on individual agency websites. - 9) Supply Distribution the distribution of supply includes volumes at the time of the assessment for the following categories: active volumes in the dams, indicative usage to-date (may be estimates prior to reconciliation with hydrographic updates) and assumed minimum future inflows (includes Snowy Hydro's guaranteed inflows for the water year, and late season inflows).